I need to send a nested JSON array in the request data.

 Content-Type header in the request.

-This means that Zapier can't get a reliable IP for the domain.
-Even though you may be able to access the URL via the browser or an API client, it may still fail Zapier's requirements.
+This means we can't get a reliable IP for the domain.
+Even though you may be able to access the URL via the browser or an API client, it may still fail our requirements.
 When it does, this often means there are issues with the DNS configuration for the domain.
 You can run it through http://dnscheck.pingdom.com/ to find them.

-My Zap triggered multiple times and I see many entries in Zap History with the same time-stamp
+My Zap triggered multiple times and I see many entries in Task History with the same time-stamp

 If the webhook response data is an array of objects, that will run the subsequent steps in your Zap multiple times — once for each object in the array.
 If this isn't what you're looking to do, you'll need to check the documentation for the API you're connecting to and see if there's a way to limit the number of objects returned in the response to just one (e.g. a